 The focus of Work United is business solutions ~ job retention and decreased absenteeism.
 Through shared resources, employers can minimize employment barriers for their low-to-moderate wage workers and maximize the supports employees need to be successful and improve their lives.

 This concept has been tested in Chittenden and Windham Counties in Vermont and proven to: reduce absenteeism, improve employee retention, increase productivity, and improve safety in the workplace.

 Ten local companies collaborate with Granite United Way to make our Work United initiative a reality.
-Thank you to our Champions - Alice Peck Day, Hypertherm, Kendal at Hanover, King Arthur Flour, Simon Pearce, Coop Food Stores, Dartmouth College, Mascoma Savings Bank, Mount Ascutney Hospital and Timken.
+Thank you to our Champions - Alice Peck Day, Chippers Inc., FUJI Fim Dimatix, Inc, Hypertherm, Kendal at Hanover, King Arthur Flour, Simon Pearce, Coop Food Stores, Dartmouth College, Mascoma Bank, and Mt.
+Ascutney Hospital.

 Work United Monthly Newsletters

 To learn more about the Work United initiative, contact Prudence Pease, Work United Coordinator, at email@example.com or 603.361.3429.